smaiyaki/word-frequency/README.md

 1. Python3 installed
 2. [Virtualenv](http://www.virtualenv.org/en/latest/)

 Python3 should be already installed on your machine.. you can test by running the command `python3` this should take you directly to the python3 interpreter with the version saying.. get to know where your python is installed by running the command `which python3' and keep note of the location. we will need it in the next step.
-In my case, it is `/usr/local/bin/python3`
+In my case, it is `/usr/local/bin/python3`.
+If you dont have python3 installed follow the guide in this [guide](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-ubuntu-16-04)

+Now because we will want to isolaate our development environment from others, we need to create an environment with the help of the and point the environment to python3..
+This is done with the following steps:
+* `pip install virtualenv`
+* Install the [virtaulenwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) using `pip install virtualenvwrapper`
+* Then export WORKON_HOME=~/Envs
+* mkdir -p $WORKON_HOME
+* source /usr/local/bin/virtualenvwrapper.sh
+* Finally we create our isolated environmnt using the command `mkvirtualenv octopos --python=/usr/local/bin/python3`